fennychawlucky/Informal-essay/README.md

 The end!

 We both have our road to spend.
 He is still a shining person, and She is still artistic and sensitive.
 Nobody can really enter her heart.
 To be honest, a sunning boy is her love maybe many years ago.
-The life is full of color, just to pursue what really belongs to you!
+The life is full of color, just pursue what really belongs to you!

 --The Queen's Band is her favorite.
 Freddie Mercury's singing has accompanied her for many years, so she is not alone.